slamora/brackets-wiki/Preview-Images-Spec.md

 TBA

 ---
-Motivation for this document is to enable a educated decision on trade offs that have to be made when introducing API changes to enable displaying an image from the project tree to complete the  [_Preview Images_ user story](https://trello.com/c/l9AcILkC/24-8-preview-images).

-Documents in Brackets have always been text documents with a code mirror instance to manage state and view.
-Thus the Document and Editor classes make assumptions every document is a text document.
-Hence the question how to extend and modify the existing code while keeping the following goals in mind:
-* avoid breaking extensions, if we do, we better have a good reason
-* build core code that is maintainable
-* build core code that is extensible
-* keep API intuitively understandable

 The following design has been picked after investigating a number of architectures comparing trade offs between making non-disruptive or less disruptive API changes at the cost of conceptual clarity of Editor and Document classes.